-Additionally, by developing a robust, well-informed, individualized case plan that also considers criminogenic needs and includes ongoing case conferences which engage the youth, their family/support network, services providers, peer mentor/navigator and any other community-based providers, the likelihood of any target population youth entering the adult system is reduced.
+Additionally, by developing a robust, well-informed, individualized case plan that also considers criminogenic needs and includes ongoing case conferences which engage the youth, their family/support network, services providers, peer mentor/navigator and any other community-based providers, the likelihood of any target population youth entering the adult system is reduced.-In September of 2022, a Supervising Juvenile Correctional Officer (SJCO) and two Deputy Juvenile Correctional Officers (DJCOs) were identified to attend training specific to Family-Engaged Case Planning.
+At that time, they began to work with 823 youth in custody to facilitate multi-disciplinary team case planning and to coordinate supportive services.
+An additional 3 DJCO positions have been proposed to provide similar services to the remaining 823 population when staffing levels are available.
 Moreover, with a focus on re-entry at the outset of a youth's case, planning for continuation of care that minimizes a disruption of services and establishes community and peer support, promotes stronger ties to a youth's community and reduces their chance of entry in the adult system.